raymank26/mavenor/README.md

 # About

-This project provides a Maven proxy for GCP Cloud Storage.
+This project provides a Maven proxy for GCP Cloud Storage or Amazon S3 compatible storage.

 # Run